Frequently Asked Questions

 Is this program targeted just for Executive/Leadership coaching?
 What about Life/Financial/Health/Career Coaching?

 Our coaching program is not targeted at any specific industry of coaching.
-The CMPC program provides the foundation of coaching.
+Our program provides the foundation of coaching.
 Upon completion of the program, you can coach in any areas that you feel most comfortable with or have the most passion in.
 We have graduates from all walks of life!

 Getting a coaching certification is not limited for professional coaches only.
 As more organisations become more aware about the value of coaching, they are building their own team of internal coaches besides hiring external coaches.
 When you are a certified coach, you not only build competency trust with your peers, you will also be able to coach at a much deeper level that will benefit your coachees.